Exhibit at WOC

 This area showcases everything for the producers of concrete masonry (block, segmental retaining wall units, veneer, slabs, pavers, and roof tiles.)

 Concrete Reinforcement (North Hall)

 Features the leaders in concrete reinforcement showcasing reinforcement bending, cutting, straightening, and fabricating machinery.

 When it comes to bringing buyers and sellers together in a focused, efficient and highly cost-effective business environment, no other marketing strategy has a better ROI than a trade show.
 According to the Center for Exhibition Industry Research (CEIR - www.ceir.org), it costs nearly twice as much closing a deal from a personal sales call than closing an exhibition lead.

-Need help with purchasing booth space for WOC 2015?
+Need assistance with purchasing booth space or sponsorship/marketing opportunities for WOC 2018?

 Senior Account Executive

 (Company Names L-R)